duan-le/Clinic-Website/README.md

-# Clinic-Website
+# Restful-API
-CPSC 471 Final Project
+- A RESTful API designed for a massage clinic for CPSC 471 final project.